Bison Kaalamaadan: Development

 In March 2020, Dhruv Vikram, who debuted as an actor with Adithya Varma (2019), was reported to star in the lead role of Mari Selvaraj's directorial venture after Karnan (2021).
 E4 Entertainment, which produced Dhruv's debut film, would reportedly fund the venture.
 On 31 December, the collaboration of Dhruv and Mari was publicly announced through their respective social media accounts, tentatively titled DV03.
 A few days later, Pa.
 Ranjith announced he would produce the project under his banner Neelam Studios.
 Ranjith also funded Mari's directorial debut Pariyerum Perumal (2018).

-Mari stated, "The film is based on the life story of a sportsperson and this is going to showcase their lives in a raw and lively manner which has not been shown in Tamil cinema before".
+Mari said that "The film is based on the life story of a sportsperson and this is going to showcase their lives in a raw and lively manner which has not been shown in Tamil cinema before".
 In April 2023, he said it was based on the life of the kabaddi player Manathi Ganesan.
 Production was set to begin after Dhruv completed filming for Mahaan (2022), as sports training was needed for his character.

 In the meantime, Mari began working on Maamannan (2023).
 Dhruv began training by late August 2021, as he had completed filming for Mahaan.
 In 2023, reports claimed that the venture was shelved.
 However, Mari confirmed that works was still ongoing.
 On 12 March 2024, Applause Entertainment were announced to jointly fund the venture, and Anupama Parameswaran was announced in the lead female role.

-The film's official title, Bison Kaalamaadan, was announced on 6 May.
+The film's official title, Bison Kaalamaadan, was announced on 6 May 2024.
 The technical crew, consisting of composer Nivas K. Prasanna, cinematographer Ezhil Arasu K, editor Sakthi Thiru, art director Kumar Gangappan, action director Dhilip Subbarayan, costume designer Aegan Ekambaram and publicity designer Kabilan Chelliah, were announced by the production house's on the same day.
 Ahead of the film's release, Mari expressed regret for titling the film in English, saying he had been requested to do so by the producers to increase the film's reach.

 Casting

-Mari noted that Dhruv was his only choice for the lead actor.
-Despite already having done films like Adithya Varma (2019) and Mahaan (2022), Dhruv considered Bison Kaalamaadan his true feature film debut as Adithya Varma was a remake of Arjun Reddy (where he was interpreting Vijay Deverakonda's role in his own style) and his role in Mahaan was small, but Bison Kaalamaadan was the first time he got to properly play a full-length original role.
-Although rural characters in Tamil films are usually depicted with darker complexion, Mari did not consider Dhruv's lighter complexion an obstacle to casting him.
-Anupama Parameswaran called Bison Kaalamaadan the first film for which she attended a "workshop"; she spent nearly two months interacting with locals of the filming location to develop her character.
-Rajisha Vijayan, who earlier appeared in Mari's Karnan (2021), eagerly accepted to star in this film after her disappointment at not being approached for his subsequent films before this, adding that she had no issues playing a supporting role.
+Mari said that Dhruv was his only choice for the lead actor.
+Despite already having done films like Adithya Varma and Mahaan (2022), Dhruv considered Bison Kaalamaadan his true feature film debut as Adithya Varma was a remake of Arjun Reddy (where he was interpreting Vijay Deverakonda's role in his own style) and his role in Mahaan was small, but Bison Kaalamaadan was the first time he got to properly play a full-length original role.
+Although rural characters in Tamil films are usually depicted with dark complexion, Mari did not consider Dhruv's lighter complexion an obstacle to casting him.
+Anupama Parameswaran called Bison Kaalamaadan the first film for which she attended a "workshop"; she spent nearly two months interacting with local residents in the filming location to develop her character.
+Rajisha Vijayan, who earlier appeared in Mari's Karnan (2021), eagerly agreed to star in this film after her disappointment at not being approached for the films he had made between Karnan and Bison, adding that she had no issues playing a supporting role.